IvanMed1002/Active-Directory-Lab/README.md

 -----------------------------------------------

 - <b>Run a PowerShell Script to Create Users in Active Directory</b>

 1. Instead of manually creating each user, we’ll use a PowerShell script to create over 1000 users at once.<br/>
-2. Enable “drag and drop” between your host and guest machine to allow scipt file to be downloaded from host machine and tranfered over to VM machine.
+2. Enable “drag and drop” between your host and guest machine to allow script file to be downloaded from the host machine and transferred over to the VM machine.<br/>
-3. Run script as Administrator in PowerShell ISE.
+3. Run script as Administrator in PowerShell ISE.<br/>

 <img src="https://i.imgur.com/rfCpLFc.png"/>